felix-hilden/tekore/docs/src/reference/errors.rst

 Clients facing the Web API raise errors when recieving bad status codes.
+Only errors documented in the Web API documentation are expected and provided.
 Specific errors or all web errors can be caught.

 .. code:: python